 Excerpts from a Beth David publication from the early 1960s:

 The beginnings of a Jewish community in Binghamton were evident as far back as 1862 with the arrival of a small group of Jewish immigrants from Germany, who formed the Hebrew Benevolent Society.
 In 1885, the East European immigrant Jews organized the first formal congregation known as Sons of Israel.
-Beth David Synagogue dates back well over a half-century ago, when a small group of Jews felt there was a need for another synagogue to serve the growing population of the Binghamton Jewish community.
-In the years of 1904 and 1905, this small group would gather informally to form a “Minyan” for religious services.
+Beth David Synagogue dates back over a century when a small group of Jews felt there was a need for another synagogue to serve the growing population of the Binghamton Jewish community.
+In the years of 1904 and 1905 this small group would gather informally to form a “Minyan” for religious services.
 Though, in July of 1905, the Minyan was formally incorporated as the Hebrew Brothers Association, the less formal name “Minyan” was the term used in referring to the new congregation.
 Among the founders of the Minyan, whose names appear on the original charter, where Jacob Shulman, Max Shapiro, Benjamin Levine, Morris Citlin, Abraham Feinbloom, Israel Klionsky, Isaac Silverstein, Shloima Melamed.

 Most of the early members were peddlers who covered a wide radius in all directions from Binghamton, carrying in their packs everything from dry goods to eyeglasses.
 These men would spend all week out of the city peddling, and on Friday, by two’s and three’s, they would trickle back to Binghamton to settle accounts and bathe and dress for Shabbos.
 Meeting in a rented house at 145 Susquehanna Street, this small congregation reflected the struggles of the early immigrant.
 There is no doubt that the synagogue business meetings in those days served as the main source of entertainment for many of the members.
 The old-timers from our congregation still remember with a smile the ‘lively’ meetings.